About the Geshema Degree and the Geshema Exams

 Now Tibetan Buddhist nuns are making history.
 Following further study and exams in Buddhist Tantric Studies, the Geshemas are becoming fully qualified as teachers.
 In 2019, two of the Geshemas who graduated in 2016 were hired as teachers at Dolma Ling Nunnery and Institute.

-- The Geshema degree is roughly equivalent to a doctorate in Buddhist philosophy.
-For males, it is called the Geshe degree.
+- The Geshema degree is comparable to a doctorate in Tibetan Buddhist philosophy.

 - It is the highest level of training in the Gelugpa school of Tibetan Buddhism.